for practice and inspiration

 Questions: [email protected]

-WEEKEND WRITING is a weekly generative writing session for writers of all levels and genres.
-Every Sunday, enjoy this 90-minute writing retreat as we read and discuss short prose, experiment with optional prompts during focused in-class writing time, and nurture a personal writing practice rooted in curiosity and creativity.
+WEEKEND WRITING is a generative writing session for writers of all levels and genres.
+Enjoy this 90-minute writing retreat as we read and discuss short prose, experiment with optional prompts during in-class writing time, and nurture a personal writing practice rooted in curiosity and creativity.
 Whether you want to build structure into your writing week or simply play in your notebook, you’ll enrich your weekend with other writers in a motivational and supportive setting.

 “How we spend our days is, of course, how we spend our lives.
 What we do with this hour, and that one, is what we are doing.” ~Annie Dillard, The Writing Life